Please visit the OSBI-OSFM-OEDM updates page for COVID-19 information related to these offices' authority.

 In addition to the State Building Code, the Office of the State Building Inspector is responsible for certification and inspections of elevators, escalators, dumbwaiters, moving walks, private residence elevators, tramways and personnel hoists used for construction and demolition.

-At present we have 15,400 elevators registered in Connecticut, all of which are inspected every 18 months.
+At present we have over 19,000 elevators and escalators registered in Connecticut that are regularly inspected by the state.
 Our inspectors, aside from inspecting elevators, are required to witness required tests by state licensed elevator contractors, and will investigate accidents and complaints.

 PLEASE NOTE ELEVATOR CODE CHANGES